lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

   instead.
 These are different JS values.
 Bootbox did not systematically distinguish the two values (and would in some cases also treat ``false``, ``""``, ``0`` and other falsy values the same as ``undefined`` or ``null``).

+* Bootprompt does not allow numbers as values for the various input types that ``prompt`` supports.
+The TS declarations disallow numbers.
+So if you are using TS, the type-checking will prevent you from passing numbers.
+If you are using plain JS with Bootprompt and pass numbers instead of strings, it may or may not work.
+The safe thing to do when you upgrade is to change all number values to strings.

+  Why this?
+Bootbox relied on "magic" happening at the DOM level (or jQuery, but the distinction is not relevant here).
+Suppose the input element ``el``.
+If you do ``el.value = 1``, it works fine.
+However, when you read ``el.value`` back you **always** get a string, not a number.
+This violates the principle of least astonishment.
+A developer might specify a prompt with radio buttons associated with numbers for possible values, but would always get a string when reading back the selected value.
+Etc.

+  Note that this is *also* true when creating a prompt with ``number`` or ``range`` input.
+Even there, the values are strings, not number.

+  And this is also true when specifying ``min`` ``max`` and ``step``.
+In the DOM, those values are strings, so we accept strings.

+  The mishmash of values that Bootbox accepted was not only leading to confusing results, it also caused bugs.
+If the logic is going to compare two values that could be strings, or numbers or a mix, it has to take into account these various cases.
+Bootbox had bugs due to this.

+  Bootprompt will throw an error if the default value is a number, or if any of the values passed as the ``value`` field of ``inputOptions`` is a number.